kavitakamat21/SQL_Important_Question/README.md

 - How to clone and intersect tables
 - How to fetch nth highest salary (a very common interview question!)

+## ☑️ Some important topic explain :-
+  ### ♦ self join

+  What is a Self Join?

+  A self join is when a table is joined with itself.
+Useful when comparing rows in the same table (e.g., finding employees with the same salary, managers vs employees, etc.).
+  You must use table aliases (e1, e2) to differentiate between the two instances.

+ ### Syntax :-

+table_name e1 → first instance of the table.

+table_name e2 → second instance of the same table.

+ON e1.common_field = e2.common_field → join condition.

+WHERE e1.id <> e2.id → avoids matching the row with itself.

 ## ✅ Conclusion